 Some of the website designs from the ‘90s were so awful, they make me cringe.
 You know what I’m talking about, the sites full of Comic Sans font and animated GIFs?
 To think how far web design has come since then is pretty amazing.
 However, I have some bad news and good news for you.
 The bad news is that some of your intranets still look like those cringeworthy ‘90s websites.
 The good news, they don’t have to.

 With web design evolving so fast it can be hard to keep your intranet looking fresh and up to date with the current design trends – but that doesn’t mean it’s not important!
-Just follow the 5 modern design trends below and you can have an attractive intranet design that will boost engagement and adoption.
+I spoke with our very talented graphic designer Ellie on what the top design trends are now and how you can apply them to your intranet.

-Another great place to include flat icons is in your ‘Company News’ widget.
+A great place to include flat 2.0 icons is in your ‘Company News’ widget.
 When you’re adding a new announcement to your company news, at the bottom of the widget you can find an option to select a custom icon to accompany your announcement.
-Not only does including a flat icon look great, but they help catch users’ attention without distracting them with too many details.
+Not only does including a flat 2.0 icon look great, but they help catch users’ attention without distracting them with too many details.

 Deciding on the right color scheme for your intranet can be tricky.
-Muted, dull colors palettes are becoming a thing of the past as rich, bold colors are becoming more popular.
-The use of vibrant colors on your intranet can help capture attention.
+Muted, dull colors palettes are becoming a thing of the past as rich, vibrant color palettes and irregular shares with blur and distortion effects are popular and can help capture attention.
+A common place for gradients we’re seeing is in secondary elements such as hovers, titles, 3D elements, and icons.
 That doesn’t mean you should clash with your brand colors, but you should consider adding a pop of color where you can.
 Be careful – having too many competing, bold colors on your intranet can be distracting.